sematext/solr-researcher/relaxer/README.md

 ```

 ### How Relaxer creates suggestions?
-For each user's query sent to a request handler to which the Relaxer component is attached, Relaxer first checks if original query produced less than or equal to maxOriginalResults hits.
+For each user's query sent to a request handler to which the Relaxer component is attached, Relaxer first checks if original query produced less than or equal to `maxOriginalResults` hits.
 If it did, Relaxer first checks if there were any “common language misspellings” in the query.
 If there are, it creates a new query which fixes them and executes such corrected query.
-If such query produces more than maxOriginalResults hits it returns it as a query suggestion along with the results.
+If such query produces more than `maxOriginalResults` hits it returns it as a query suggestion along with the results.
 If there were no such misspellings, or if there were, but correction still wasn't good enough, it proceeds to step two.
 In this second step Relaxer checks if the query contained any phrases.
-If it did, Relaxer will invoke the chain of phraseQueryHeuristics algorithms and collect all their suggestions.
-If it didn't, Relaxer will invoke the chain of regularQueryHeuristics algorithms.
+If it did, Relaxer will invoke the chain of `phraseQueryHeuristics` algorithms and collect all their suggestions.
+If it didn't, Relaxer will invoke the chain of `regularQueryHeuristics` algorithms.

-Once all query alternatives are collected, Relaxer tries each one of them and returns them ordered by number of hits under tag relaxer_suggestions.
-The query with most hits is at the top of the list and results for that query are provided under another tag, relaxer_response.
+Once all query alternatives are collected, Relaxer tries each one of them and returns them ordered by number of hits under tag `relaxer_suggestions`.
+The query with most hits is at the top of the list and results for that query are provided under another tag, `relaxer_response`.

 ### Fixing of common misspellings
 For information about fixing common misspellings, please refer to ReSearcher-common.pdf which describes functionality common to all Sematext's ReSearcher components.